Dio (band): Murray

 Murray is the demonic-looking mascot of Dio who appears on several of Dio's album covers, including Holy Diver, The Last in Line and Dream Evil, as well as on some of their singles and compilation albums.
 He was also featured in the sets for live shows.

+Holy Diver

+Dio's first studio album, Holy Diver, from 1983, was the first to feature Murray on its cover.
+Murray appears to be a demon torturing a cleric, but Ronnie James Dio said that it is not necessarily clear which one is the monster and which one is the priest.

 The Last in Line

 Murray is also featured on Dio's second studio album, The Last in Line.
 On this cover, resurrected souls emerge from their graves on Judgment Day to find a gigantic Murray staring at them from the far horizon.

 Dream Evil

 Murray is not featured on Dio's third studio album, Sacred Heart, but is, for the last time in his original form, featured on the cover of Dream Evil.
 He is shown in the window of a bedroom with a child sleeping in a bed, while being haunted by several different spooky creatures.
 Murray's story is printed in the Dream Evil Tour book.
 The cover art of Dream Evil is a reference to one of the tracks on the album, "Faces in the Window" (the entire album's concept is fears and superstitions about the night and darkness).